datastack-net/dockerized/README.md

 # Dockerized
-Run popular commandline tools within docker.
+Run specific versions of popular commandline tools within docker, so you don't have to install them.

 ## Installation